 Antihistamines have been around for a long time.
 Unfortunately, the older antihistamines also affect one's brain, making you very sleepy.
 In fact, diphenhydramine (Benadryl®), a very potent antihistamine, is so sedating that it is also sold as an over-the-counter sleeping pill.
 Because of this sedative effect, you should NEVER take the older antihistamines when driving or using machinery, and you should never take the older antihistamines with any other medicine -- or anything else (including alcohol!) -- that may also cause sedation, unless your doctor specifically tells you to do so.
 (A General Rule: never mix drugs for any reason, unless your doctor tells you that you need to mix them and can mix them safely.)

 There are newer antihistamines available that do not sedate you nearly as well as the older agents.
 In fact, they rarely sedate people at all -- although you should still be careful about driving and machinery until you and your doctor know that the particular medicine you're taking will not sedate you.
 The first of these medicines on the market had some hazardous interactions with other drugs (notably certain antibiotics), but the three most commonly used non-sedating antihistamines, loratidine, cetirizine, and fexofenadine, have not yet been reported to be a problem in combination with other medicines (although, as Another General Rule, you should always tell your doctor about every medicine you are taking, even the over-the-counter medicines, so that you and your doctor can be sure that there won't be any hazardous interactions.)
 Loratidine, cetirizine, and fexofenadine are reportedly so safe, in fact, that they are available over the counter.
 Each of these three medicines works quite well in those people for whom it does work.
-However, there are many people for whom one or more of these medicines does not work well -- another reason to talk to your doctor about these medicines.
+However, there are many people for whom one or more of these medicines do not work well -- another reason to talk to your doctor about these medicines.

 Steroids, which are hormones normally produced by your body, help regulate many bodily functions including inflammation.
 Giving extra steroids for a short period of time may help reduce inflammation; in particular, steroids can help open an asthmatic patient's airways by reducing the inflammation in the airway walls.
 Other steroid hormones help regulate such things as reproduction, blood pressure, and mineral balances (like sodium and potassium, which are crucial to many important functions), body development, and growth.